Superfast Fingers Introduction

 In the third phase of practicing finger technique, we will employ everything we have learned in the first and second phases.

 Note that the form of the hand becomes ever more critical to play all the notes correctly.
-The fingers should still be well articulated; however, the lifting of the fingers is done no more than needed to get the desired sound and articulation.
+The fingers should still be well articulated; however, lifting the fingers is done no more than needed to get the desired sound and articulation.

-The control achieved in the previous phases is utilized to control each note's sound quality.
-Sometimes sostenuto playing is what we want; playing close to keys.
+The control achieved in the previous phases is utilized to control each note’s sound quality.
+Sometimes, sostenuto playing is what we want: playing close to keys.
 But well-controlled sostenuto playing starts with extensive practicing in the first phase, lifting the fingers very well.

 When working on a passage to make it more brilliant and with greater clarity, I strongly advise you to regularly exercise the passagework in the first phase.